By Daniel Margrain

 The attacks resulted in the complete collapse of the World Trade Center twin towers in New York City (now known as Ground Zero), heavy damage to one side of the Pentagon and the deaths of just under 3000 people, some 400 of whom were police and firefighters .

 This narrative seems highly plausible.
-Indeed, all alternative versions would appear to have been debunked and rebutted , , , , Commenting on the notion 9/11 was an ‘inside job’, Noam Chomsky said:
+Indeed, all alternative versions have been comprehensively debunked and rebutted , , , , Commenting on the notion 9/11 was an ‘inside job’, Noam Chomsky said:

 “The Bush administration would have had to have been insane to plan anything like that.
 If it had, it is almost certain it would have leaked…It’s a very porous system.
 Secrets are very hard to keep.
 You couldn’t control an event like that.
 It’s very unpredictable.”